 Laboratory of the research unit Industrial Energy Systems

 The laboratory of the research area Industrial Energy Systems is located at the Campus Arsenal - Science Center of TU Wien in building OA.
-With the foundation of the research area Industrial Energy Systems, the construction of the first test facilities in the laboratory was started in 2021.
+With the foundation of the research area Industrial Energy Systems, the construction of the first test facilities in the laboratory was started.
 In order to be able to test and validate the digital methods developed in the research area on real plants, existing as well as new test facilities will be equipped with state-of-the-art measurement and communication technology in cooperation with the other research areas of the institute.
 Simulation models, optimization models, algorithms for fault detection and prediction can be analyzed and tested directly on the real test setup via standardized interfaces.

 Test Benches of the Research Unit